 Your kids, at the younger ages, will most likely be more attracted to the choices with blinking lights, characters and super heroes on them.
 But, in most cases, you’ll have to sell them on a pair which is the most suitable.
 While sometimes the universe aligns and the best option has those things, but we all know as parents that it doesn’t always work like that.

-One of the first things that you’ll want to think about is the sizing.
+Among the crucial first things that you’ll want to think about is the sizing.
 Children’s feet grow pretty fast in most cases, so you will definitely want to keep that in mind while shopping around.

 Also, similar to adult footwear, different brands tend to vary in there sizes a bit.
 Although this seems to be more apparent with children’s shoes.
 Don’t take anyone’s word for it, It is best to actually try the shoes on to be sure of the fit.